NonNon-Works/nonnon-sheet-docs/EN/create-custom-cell.md

 {% endcolumn %}

 {% column %}
-Implement a class for date data.
+Define a class for date data.